GavinMendelGleason/data_mesh/Problems.md

 technical-organisational goal in itself and overcome the various problems which we have encountered by taking them each seriously as part of our philosophy of attack.

+## Joined up Thinking

+One thing that was at least partially solved by the data warehouse and which tends to deteriorate as we move to the data lake is *linking* of data.

+Data